ibm-cloud-docs/security-hub/ts-sm-trial.md

 {{site.data.keyword.attribute-definition-list}}

-# Why does my {{site.data.keyword.secrets-manager_short}} deployment fail with Essential Security and Observability Services deployable architecture?
+# Why does my {{site.data.keyword.secrets-manager_short}} deployment fail with Cloud foundation for security and observability deployable architecture?
 {: #ts-secrets-mgr-trial}
 {: troubleshoot}

 Your deployment of {{site.data.keyword.secrets-manager_short}} failed.
 {: shortdesc}

-You attempted to deploy the {{site.data.keyword.secrets-manager_short}} member of the Essential Security and Observability Services deployable architecture deployable architecture, but it failed.
+You attempted to deploy the {{site.data.keyword.secrets-manager_short}} member of the Cloud foundation for security and observability deployable architecture deployable architecture, but it failed.
 {: tsSymptoms}

 An error displays in the {{site.data.keyword.secrets-manager_short}} deployment step if a Trial instance is already deployed in the same account.
 And if a Trial plan instance of {{site.data.keyword.secrets-manager_short}} is undeployed and then redeployed with the Trial plan in the same account, the deployment of the {{site.data.keyword.secrets-manager_short}} member fails.